 Although BNL no longer operates any research reactors, the Laboratory's first major scientific facility was the Brookhaven Graphite Research Reactor (BGRR), which was the first peace-time reactor to be constructed in the United States following World War II.
 The reactor's primary mission was to produce neutrons for scientific experimentation in the fields of medicine, biology, chemistry, physics, and nuclear technology.
-The BGRR operated from 1950 to 1968 and is currently being decommissioned and will be dismantled.
-The BGRR will undergo long-term routine inspection and surveillance when decommissioning is complete.

-The BGRR's research capacity was replaced and surpassed in 1965 by the High Flux Beam Reactor (HFBR).
-The HFBR was used solely for scientific research and provided neutrons for experiments in materials science, chemistry, biology, and physics.
+The BGRR operated from 1950 to 1968 and is now being decommissioned.
+Its research capacity was replaced and surpassed in 1965 by the High Flux Beam Reactor (HFBR), which provided neutrons to researchers in diverse subjects ranging from solid state physics to art history.
 For more than 30 years, the HFBR was one of the premier neutron beam reactors in the world.
-In 1997, workers discovered that a leak in the HFBR spent fuel storage pool had been releasing tritium to the groundwater (see Chapter 7 for further details).
-In November 1999, the Secretary of Energy decided that the HFBR would be permanently shut down.
-Since that time, actions have taken place to prepare the HFBR for permanent decontamination and dismantling.
-A proposed plan and schedule for its decommissioning has been presented for public comment.
+In 1997, workers discovered that a leak in the HFBR's spent fuel storage pool had been releasing tritium to the groundwater (see Chapter 7 for further details).
+In November 1999, the Secretary of Energy decided that the HFBR would be permanently shut down and decommissioned.
 All spent fuel from the HFBR has been removed and transported off site.

 Medical research at BNL began in 1950 with the opening of one of the first hospitals devoted to nuclear medicine.
 It was followed by the Medical Research Center in 1958 and the Brookhaven Medical Research Reactor (BMRR) in 1959.
 The BMRR was the first nuclear reactor in the nation to be constructed specifically for medical research.
 Due to a reduction of research funding, the BMRR was shut down in December 2000.
-All spent fuel from the BMRR has been removed and transported off site, and the facility is currently in a "cold" shutdown mode as a radiological facitity.
-The Brookhaven Linac Isotope Producer (BLIP) was built in 1973.
+All spent fuel from the BMRR has been removed and transported off site.
+The Brookhaven Linac Isotope

+Producer (BLIP) was built in 1973.
 It creates radioactive forms of ordinary chemical elements that can be used alone or incorporated into radiotracers for use in nuclear medicine research or for clinical diagnosis and treatment.
 BNL's Center for Translational Neuroimaging (CTN) uses brain-imaging tools, including positron emission tomography (PET) and magnetic resonance imaging (MRI) equipment, to research causes of, and treatments for, brain diseases such as drug addiction, appetite disorders, attention deficit disorder, and neurodegenerative disease.
 The development of PET and MRI also has helped facilitate the development of new drugs for physicians worldwide to treat patients for cancer and heart disease.
+Except for the BMRR, all of the above medical facilities are currently operating.

 High-energy particle physics research at BNL began in 1952 with the Cosmotron, the first particle accelerator to achieve billion-electron-volt energies.
 Work at the Cosmotron resulted in a Noble Prize in 1957.
 After 14 years of service, the Cosmotron ceased operation and was dismantled due to design limitations that restricted the energies it could achieve.
 The Alternating Gradient Synchrotron (AGS), a much larger particle accelerator, became operational in 1960.
 The AGS allowed scientists to accelerate protons to energies that yielded many discoveries of new particles and phenomena, for which BNL researchers were awarded three Nobel Prizes in physics.
 The AGS receives protons from BNL's linear accelerator (Linac), designed and built in the late 1960s as a major upgrade to the AGS complex.
 The Linac's purpose is to provide accelerated protons for use at AGS facilities and BLIP.
-The AGS booster, constructed in 1991, further enhanced the capabilities of the AGS, enabling it to accelerate protons and heavy ions to even higher energies.
+The AGS Booster, constructed in 1991, further enhanced the capabilities of the AGS, enabling it to accelerate protons and heavy ions to even higher energies.
 The Tandem Van de Graaff accelerator began operating in 1970 and is the starting point of the chain of accelerators that provide ions of gold, other heavy metals, and protons for experiments at the Relativistic Heavy Ion Collider (RHIC).